wrightrocket/modes/README.md

-# modes
+# modes.sh
-Shows a script to generate files and directories of all modes
+A bash script to generate files and directories using all modes of permissions